google/asylo-site/_docs/reference/runtime.md

 ### unistd.h

+#### `rmdir(const char *pathname)`

+`rmdir` exits the enclave and deletes the directory on the host.

+#### `chown`/`fchown`

+When `chown` or `fchown` is called inside an enclave on a path or `fd` backed by a file on the host, the owner/group of the corresponding file will be changed on the host.
+If it is called on a secure `fd`, -1 is returned and `errno` is set to `ENOSYS`.

+#### `fsync(int fd)`/`fdatasync(int fd)`

+When `fsync` or `fdatasync` is called inside an enclave with an `fd` backed by a file on the host, it will be invoked on the corresponding file on the host.
+`fdatasync` inside the enclave is implemented through `fsync` so they do exactly the same thing.

 #### `fcntl(int fd, int cmd, ... /* arg */)`

 In current Asylo implementation of `fcntl()`, only the `cmd`s `F_GETFD`, `F_SETFD`, `F_GETFL`, `F_SETFL`, and `F_DUPFD` are implemented. -1 is returned
 if `fcntl()` is called with any other `cmd`, and `errno` will be set to `EINVAL`.

+#### `fork()`

+`fork()` is implemented in Asylo with security features added.
+When `fork()` is requested from inside an enclave, it takes a snapshot of the enclave, creates a child process, loads a new enclave in the child, and restores the child enclave from the snapshot.
+The following security features for `fork()` are provided:

+1. Only the enclavized portion of the application can request a fork.
+2. At most one snapshot can be created per fork request.
+3. The cloned enclave has exactly the same identity as the parent enclave.
+4. If no other threads were running inside the parent enclave when it called `fork()`, the cloned enclave's state is the same as that of the parent enclave when it called `fork()`.
+5. The snapshot is encrypted by a randomly generated AES256-GCM-SIV key.
+6. THe parent enclave will send the snapshot key to the child enclave only after verifying the child enclave has exactly the same identity.
+7. The key is encrypted while the parent sends it to the child, by a key generated from a Diffie-Hellman key exchange.
+8. The parent will only send the key to one child enclave.
+9. If the encrypted snapshot is modified, the child enclave does not restore, and will block all entries.

+WARNING: `fork()` in multithreaded applications may cause undefined behavior or potential security issues.

+#### `vfork()`

+`vfork()` is implemented through `fork()` in Asylo.
+When `vfork()` is requested from inside an enclave, `fork()` is invoked to create the child enclave.
+The parent thread then waits till the child exits before returning.
+Therefore, `vfork()` in an enclave does not have better performance than `fork()`.

 #### `getpid()`/`getppid()`